-The QOL (Quality of Life) Therapy is evidence-based, research-oriented, and caters to the needs of today’s adult population (Ed Diene).
+The QOL (Quality of Life) Therapy is evidence-based, research-oriented, and caters to the needs of today’s adult population.

 3. Hope Therapy

 Hope helps to “dwell in possibilities” (Emily Dickinson).
-As a positive psychology intervention, hope therapy operates on the theory of hope that suggests that emotions can be evaluated or changed according to fruitful goal pursuits (Synder, 2002; Lopez, Floyd et al., 2000).
+As a positive psychology intervention, hope therapy operates on the theory of hope that suggests that emotions can be evaluated or changed according to fruitful goal pursuits (Lopez, Floyd, Ulven, & Snyder, 2000; Snyder, 2002).